-1. Any telecommuting work arrangements are a privilege and the Association reserves its right to amend or withdraw such privileges at any time it deems appropriate.
+Any telecommuting work arrangements are a privilege, and the organization reserves its right to amend or withdraw such privileges at any time it deems appropriate.

-2. In the event of termination of employment, the employee agrees that the Association may immediately revoke access to agency issued accounts and equipment, without advanced notice, and that all information contained will constitute property owned by the Association.
-The Employee also agrees that in the event of termination of employment and within three (3) calendar days, to return and make available all agency issued equipment.
+In the event of termination of employment, the employee agrees that the organization may immediately revoke access to the organization's issued accounts and equipment, without advanced notice, and that all information contained will constitute property owned by the organization.

+The employee also agrees that in the event of termination of employment and within three (3) calendar days, to return and make available all agency equipment issued.
 In such cases, no copies, drafts or backups of any form may be retained by the employee.
-These obligations will similarly apply in the event that the Employee is suspended, pending an investigation, etc.
+These obligations will similarly apply in the event that the employee is suspended, pending an investigation, etc.